Real Person. Real Results.

 So, I got a job and then with a friend, rented a house in Coconut Grove.
 Meanwhile, for the next two years, I worked and enjoyed life in South Florida.
 The only problem was my life wasn’t going anywhere.

-Back Home To The Real World
+My Move Back Home To The Real World

 After 3 years in Miami, I returned to Chattanooga.
 Dad wanted me to work with him in his real estate business.
 It sounded good but didn’t work from the get-go.
 Besides, we were like oil and water and just couldn’t work together.